 “Let your light shine” sounds like a great saying.
 To young students, however, it can be confusing.
-Children think literally and understanding how to let their light shine can be a difficult concept to teach.
+Children think literally, and understanding how to let their light shine can be difficult to teach.

 Let your light shine, Matthew 5

-In Matthew chapter 5 Jesus tells us that we are to be the light of the world.
+In Matthew chapter 5, Jesus tells us that we are to be the light of the world.
 He explains that a city set on a hill cannot be hidden and that people do not light a lamp and then put it under a bowl.
-Instead, they set it up high on a lampstand so it will give light to all in the house.
+Instead, they set it up on a lampstand to give all-in-the-house light.
 He then goes on to say that we are to let our lights shine in the same way.

 Let your light shine, Matthew 5:16

 In the same way, let your light shine before others so that they may see your good works and give glory to your Father in heaven.-Matthew 5:16

 Considering a city on a hill and a lamp on a lampstand, you realize that shining your light is for others to see you.
 But not just YOU!
 What others should see if your good works?
 And not for self-recognition but to glorify God.